-Raffles, totes and lotteries licensing
+Raffles, totes and lotteries

 The promotion of lotteries (this covers raffles and totes) is governed by the Gambling Act 2005.

-We have 28 days from receipt to process the application; we provide societies with a registration certificate.
-A register is available at the council offices for public inspection.
+We have 28 days from receipt to process your application.
+You’ll be provided with a registration certificate.
+A register of licensed lotteries is available at the council offices for public inspection.

 The following types of lottery do not require registration:

-- A private lottery, where the sale of tickets is strictly restricted to members of a society only, such as a rugby club or a sports and social club
+- a private lottery where the sale of tickets is strictly restricted to members of a society only, such as a rugby club or a sports and social club

 - a small lottery where tickets are sold and prizes are drawn at the same event, such as a social dinner or bazaar

 You must register if your raffle tickets are sold prior to the day of the draw.